HARSH-MECHA/Counting-Cars/README.md

 # Counting-Cars
-Yolov8 model for counting cars passing by on the road.
+Counting Cars is a project that utilizes the YOLOv8 model for counting cars passing by on the road.
+# Features
+-> Detection and counting of cars in real-time or from recorded videos -> Efficient YOLOv8 model implementation for accurate car detection